Returning to education

 Education and Training Boards

-Education and Training Boards (ETBs) are the main providers of adult education, through local schools and colleges.
-It also provides a list of Adult Guidance Services.
+Education and Training Boards (ETBs) are the main providers of adult education through local schools and colleges.
+Education and Training Boards Ireland (ETBI) also has a list of Adult Guidance Services.

-You can get also get more information on courses, how to access them and the financial supports available on the therightcourse website.
+You can get more information on courses, how to access them, and the supports available on The Right Course portal.

 Qualifax

 Qualifax has a database of all further education courses.
-It also provides the information you need to make an informed choice about your education, training and career path.
+It can help you make an informed choice about your education, training, and career path.

 Adult educational guidance and information

-The service is confidential and you can get one-to-one guidance or group guidance to help you make an informed decision about your education, career and life choices
+It is confidential and you can get one-to-one guidance or group guidance to help you make an informed decision about your education, career and life choices.

 AONTAS